 This may seem a mumbo-jumbo of techie jargon, but this is something you daily practice, follow and take decisions based on it.
 User Interface and User Experience – how a solution will look, feel, behave and make the user experience the whole idea.
 Some bank ATMs have easy to use interface while other not; some mobile apps are intuitive and easy to use, some are not; some software tap into your behaviour and suggest you accordingly to make your work easier, some not.
 These all add to the over-all user experience and are governed by user interface design.

 As a manager one your primary roles are to delegate and oversee the work rather doing everything by yourself.
 Hiring of programmers should be no different.
-Hire developers in India for their services of hiring programmers for you or seek help from your industry contacts and mentors for giving proper advice.
+Hire WordPress developers for their services of hiring programmers for you or seek help from your industry contacts and mentors for giving proper advice.
 Great managers are not the ones who know everything, because no one does, but are those who know they don’t know everything and hire the best people to around them.

 Whom to Hire?